 When we calculate the total cost of repairs we include:

 Repairs from $2,501.00 to $9,999.99

 You can organise the work yourself if it's minor work like replacing damaged carpet.

 You don’t need any quotes for work under $10,000.
 You can just contact an appropriate contractor, or you can use an emergency response coordinator to organise it for you.

 A loss adjuster may need to be involved if the total cost may go over $10,000, if a professional opinion could be needed or it might be possible to recover costs from another party.
 We can advise you about this.

 Repairs $10,000 and over

 Both the emergency response coordinator and the loss adjuster must be involved.
-We will contact the loss adjuster.
+We'll contact the loss adjuster.

 Each local Ministry office has a contract for emergency response coordinators in its area.
 Either you, your local property advisor, the Fire Service or the Police can contact them if you need their services.
-They are available at all times.
+They're available at all times.